Ozempic Lawsuit

 Is There an Ozempic and Wegovy Lawsuit?

 Yes, lawsuit for Ozempic, Wegovy, Rybelsus and Mounjaro users are now being investigated by lawyers.
-The lawsuits allege that the manufacturers placed their desire for profits before consumer safety, failing to warn doctors and users that these weight loss drugs can cause severe gastrointestinal side effects, particularly stomach paralysis or gastroparesis, which is a disorder that slows food movement from the stomach to the intestine.
+The lawsuits allege that the manufacturers placed their desire for profits before consumer safety, failing to warn doctors and users that these weight loss drugs can cause gastroparesis (stomach paralysis), vision loss, cancer and other side effects.

 Who is Eligible for an Ozempic Lawsuit?